-- The student understands and can complete under guidance simple visual programming tasks.
+- The student understands and can complete under guidance simple programming tasks.
 (A1, B2) (Programming and Developing) - 2.
-The student understands and can use under guidance game visualisation techniques to communicate their response to the design challenge.
-(C1, C3) (Visual Communication) - The student can apply under guidance simple user experience tools to guide their concepting process.
+The student understands and can use under guidance game audio and visualisation techniques to communicate their response to the design challenge.
+(C1, C3) (Audio and Visual Communication) - The student can apply under guidance simple user experience tools to guide their concepting process.
 (D2) (Concepting Research) - The student identifies and can use under guidance game design tools to construct an appropriate response to the design challenge.
 (A3) (Game Design Theory) (Demo) - The student is aware of the impact their solutions might have and can articulate them in their solution to the design brief.
-(A2, B3) (Concepting and Design) (Demo) - 6.
-The student identifies and can implement under guidance appropriate prototyping tools to successfully communicate their solution to the design challenge.
-(C2, F2) (Prototyping) (Demo)
+(A2, B3) (Concepting and Design) (Demo)